droosifer/mindex_bengals/README.md

 # Overview

-Create a pipeline for processing 2021 Bengals data for Mindex
+Create an ETL pipeline for processing 2021 Bengals data for Mindex

 ## Running Locally